hailo-ai/hailo-rpi5-examples/community_projects/community_projects.md

 ## Dynamic Captioning

+Image captioning with **Florence2** on Hailo8 (26TOPS).
+Not all the pipeline is accelerated on Hailo however porting a big part of it allows for a major speed up.
-Runs Florence image captioning on H8, generating captions only when the scene changes.
+The latent space is monitored and caption is updated only when the scene changes.

 [![Watch the video](https://img.youtube.com/vi/nhMLRAJMgh0/0.jpg)](https://youtube.com/shorts/nhMLRAJMgh0?feature=share)